aboxer/emailr/README.md

 ## Folder Structure
 ```
 ├── README.md
+├── .gitignore
+├── quickstart.py     - used by gmail API allow my gmail to be used by API
+├── credentials.json  - used by gmail API for authentication
+├── token.pickle      - used by gmail API during access to my gmail
-└── sndMail.py      - chooses email addresses from database and sends emails
+└── sendMail.py       - chooses email addresses from database and sends emails
 ```
 ## Local Setup
 runs under python3